 Spoelder currently works, in dialogue with Michael Goebel’s SNFS-funded Patchwork Cities project, on a comparative study of colonial cosmopolitanisms in Asian metropolises across the Dutch, Portuguese, Spanish, French and British imperial spheres.
 The project zooms in on the changing predicament of Eurasian communities and, more generally, investigates the transformation of colonial urban culture and dynamics of interracial sociality in key hubs such as Calcutta, Madras, Goa, Colombo, Singapore, Hanoi, Batavia, Manila and Macao throughout the nineteenth and early twentieth century.
 Approaching the “Eurasian Question” from both an intellectual and urban history angle, the project probes how the general trend from creolization along a trajectory reminiscent of the Spanish Americas to discourses and practices promoting cultural and racial apartheid played out in colonial city environments across Asia.
 This study also pays careful attention to the role of travel writing and colonial comparisons in steering debates about hybrid ‘mestizo ways’ in different contexts.

-- Visions of Greater India: Transimperial Knowledge and Anticolonial Nationalism, ca. 1800-1960.
-Cambridge University Press (forthcoming) ·
+Visions of Greater India: Transimperial Knowledge and Anti-Colonial Nationalism c.
+1800-1960 (Cambridge University Press, 2023)

 - “An ‘Indian Hermes’ between Paris and the Pacific: Kalidas Nag, Greater India, and the Quest for a Global Humanism”, in Elisabeth Leake & Bérénice Guyot-Réchard (eds.), South Asia Unbound: New International Histories of the Subcontinent.
 Leiden University Press, 2023, pp. 167-186.